edwinst/nes64-controller-modification/README.md

 1. Apply hot glue or epoxy to mechanically stabilize the switch.

-   If everything works fine, open the controller again and use hot glue or epoxy to secure the switch in place from both sides of the PCB.
+   If everything tested out fine, open the controller again and use hot glue or epoxy to secure the switch in place from both sides of the PCB.
 Take care that the glue does not block any of the screws or plastic parts of the enclosure upon assembly and also that the glue does not make its way into the contacts of the switch.